Allen Klein: The Beatles

-An even more important battle to secure the Beatles a financial situation commensurate with their worldwide popular acclaim was with Northern Songs Ltd., the publishing company.
-Northern Songs was managed by Dick James, whom Brian Epstein had rewarded with the Beatles' publishing rights in return for his helping them get placed on a TV show, Thank Your Lucky Stars, early in their career.
-But James had constructed a contract that gave him an outsized share, and Epstein had not understood its implications.
-James knew that Klein would soon eliminate his perks, so he quickly offered to sell Northern Songs to ATV, run by entertainment mogul Lew Grade, rather than allow Lennon and McCartney an opportunity to buy back publishing rights to their own songs.
-Klein worked feverishly to pull together a consortium which would beat Grade's offer, but ultimately his efforts were derailed by infighting between McCartney and Lennon themselves.
+An even more important battle to secure the Beatles a financial situation commensurate with their acclaim was with Northern Songs Ltd., the publishing company.
+Northern Songs was managed by Dick James, whom Brian Epstein had rewarded with the Beatles' publishing rights in return for helping them get placed on a TV show, Thank Your Lucky Stars, early in their career.
+But James had constructed a contract that gave him an outsize share and Epstein had not understood its implications.
+James knew that Klein would soon eliminate his perks, so he quickly offered to sell Northern Songs to ATV, run by entertainment mogul Lew Grade, rather than allow Lennon and McCartney an opportunity to buy back publishing rights to their songs.
+Klein worked feverishly to pull together a consortium that would beat Grade's offer, but infighting between McCartney and Lennon derailed his efforts.

-In September 1969, while Klein was in the midst of renegotiating the Beatles' unsatisfactory recording agreements with EMI, Lennon told him of his plans to quit the group.
+In September 1969, while Klein was renegotiating the Beatles' unsatisfactory recording agreements with EMI, Lennon told him of his plans to quit the group.
 It was agreed that this was the wrong time to either make or announce such a move.
-EMI was loath to re-negotiate, but their American subsidiary, Capitol Records, was so impressed by Abbey Road that they agreed to vastly improved royalty terms.
+EMI was loath to renegotiate, but its American subsidiary, Capitol Records, was so impressed by Abbey Road that it agreed to vastly improved royalty terms.
 McCartney joined his bandmates in endorsing the deal Klein had secured.

-Abbey Road proved to be the Beatles' last true collaboration, but Klein recognised an opportunity in the band's shelved January 1969 album and related documentary project, both titled Get Back, to get another album release out of the splintered group while also fulfilling their obligation to provide one more film to United Artists, the studio that had previously released both A Hard Day's Night and Help!
+Abbey Road proved to be the Beatles' last true collaboration, but Klein recognised an opportunity in the band's shelved January 1969 album and related documentary project, both titled Get Back, to get another album release out of the splintered band while also fulfilling its obligation to provide one more film to United Artists, the studio that had released A Hard Day's Night and Help!.
 Phil Spector, the producer famous for his "wall of sound" recordings with artists such as the Ronettes and the Righteous Brothers, was eager to sign on as producer for the album, which was eventually titled Let It Be.
 McCartney did not approve of Spector, but the other Beatles did.
 This proved to be McCartney and Klein's last face-to-face meeting.
-However, Apple made $6 million in the first month following the May 1970 release of the record and the film.
+Apple made $6 million in the month following the May 1970 release of the record and the film.

 Unhappy with production decisions on the Let It Be album and the other Beatles' decision to hire Klein as their manager, McCartney went public with his plans to leave the Beatles in April 1970.
-He wanted to be released from his partnership with Lennon, Starr, and Harrison, who had in recent months proved a steady three-to-one majority against McCartney's proposals.
-The Eastmans convinced McCartney to file suit against his former bandmates for dissolution of the Beatles' partnership, which he did on December 31, 1970.
+He wanted to be released from his partnership with Lennon, Starr, and Harrison, who had in recent months been a steady three-to-one majority against McCartney's proposals.
+The Eastmans convinced McCartney to sue his former bandmates for dissolution of the Beatles' partnership, which he did on December 31, 1970.